On Sensor Network Localization Using SDP Relaxation: Bounding the Connectivity Radius

-For ease of explanation, consider the case that all points in the first three sub-squares in the first row of the grid are already in the trilateration.
-Since all points in the second row of the grid in the first three columns are within the connectivity range of all three points in the first row, these points are in the trilateration.
-Similarly, since each sub-square has at least one point, all points in the third row of the grid in the first three columns are within the connectivity range of three points in the second row, so these points are also in the trilateration.
+For ease of explanation, let $(i,j)$ represent the sub-square in the $i$-th row and $j$-th column, and consider the case that all points in the first three sub-squares in the first row of the grid are already in the trilateration.
+Since all points in sub-square $(2,2)$ are within the connectivity range of all three points in the first row, these points are in the trilateration.
+Then, all points in sub-square $(2,1)$ (or $(2,3)$) are within the connectivity range of at least three points in sub-square $(1,2), (2,2), (1,1)$ (or $(1,2), (2,2), (1,3)$), these points are also in the trilateration.
+Therefore, all points in the first three sub-squares of the second row are in the trilateration.

+Similarly, all points in the third row of the grid in the first three columns are also in the trilateration.
 This pattern continues, until all points in the first three columns of the grid are in the trilateration.

 A generalization of this shows that if there are three sub-squares in the same row and in consecutive columns with points in the trilateration, and each sub-square has at least one point, then all points in the corresponding columns are also in the trilateration.